 - Children are very keen and like to show staff how well they have brushed them

-- During role play (dentists) the children are ensuring that every part of their teeth are covered when brushing including the backs / tongues
+- During role play (dentists) the children are ensuring that every part of their teeth are covered when brushing including the back of the mouth / tongues

 - Parents have an increased understanding about tooth-brushing.
 Families are able to talk to staff about difficulties they have at home and staff are confident to share how their children get on cleaning their teeth at nursery

-- Parents have said how they can see brushing teeth in nursery has helped there children at home with it and some children have asked their parents to play the 2 minute song
+- Parents have said how they can see brushing teeth in nursery has helped their children at home with it and some children have asked their parents to play the 2 minute song

 Staff reported feeding confident to:

 - identified children with dental decay and support parents to go to a dentist for intervention